Tech Info Library

 TROUBLESHOOTING

--Secondary Test: Take readings outdoors in the sunlight with and without a barrier, such as a sunglasses lens.
-Confirm that the readings are in the normal range for your area.
+-Primary Test: Take readings outdoors in the sunlight with and without a barrier, such as a piece of cardboard.

 RELATED TIL ENTRIES

--TIL 1552: My UVA or UVB sensor is displaying incorrect units in Logger Pro
+Why does my UVA or UVB sensor display incorrect units in Logger Pro v3.4.5.1 and older?

 SPECIFICATIONS